conorwhanson/coding_reference/JavaScript/JavaScript.md

 JS listens for events and responds accordingly.
 Used to request info from a server.
 You can also dynamically modify HTML elements (i.e. interact with and respond to user).

-With ES6 update it's much easier to code in JS.
+ES6 update was meant to standardize the syntax of JS.
+This streamlines the coding process, both reading and writing.
+Shorter code is the big pro here which increases readability, and there are more ways to complete a task.
+However, the big con is an increase in complexity, and therefore chances for bugs.

 You need a website to run JS.
 It's commonly found in HTML.